andrew-codes/verdigris/docs/01-getting-started/01-designers.md

 # Getting Started: Designers

-## Running Site Locally

-1. Open the terminal and change into project's root directory; `cd verdigris`
-2. Run `yarn start` in the terminal
-3. Open Chrome and visit [http://localhost:9000](http://localhost:9000)

 ## Contributing Content

 Content can be updated locally, on GitHub via the link in the upper right corner, and new pages can easily be added.